pawarashish564/TreeQuery/DesignDocument.md

 Time complexity O(N)
 Space complexity O(N)

-CHoose job to run
+Choose job to run
 Search in ONE to MANY dependency for entry having zero sized set

-JOb finish and return
+Job finish and return
 Remove from ONE to MANY dependency and Many to ONE dependency Time complexity O(1) to remove from ONE to MANY dependency and MANY to ONE dependency

 Python code to illustrate the relationship:

 ## Performance optimization